 More controversial is the choice by Concord and Frank Sinatra Enterprises to present both albums in new mixes by Larry Walsh.
 (This is consistent with all of the deluxe album reissues offered by FSE of late, including My Way and Strangers in the Night.)
 Walsh’s mixes here, as on those other releases, often extend the fades of the tracks, bring Sinatra’s vocals to the fore, and expose instrumental parts he felt were buried in the mixes.
 As such, this release doesn’t accurately represent FAS & ACJ as originally released, and as with the other releases in the FSE series, it has superceded the originals in terms of availability.
 Some internet Frankophiles have already released detailed lists of changes made by Walsh to the songs, including alternate vocals (largely clams by Sinatra edited from the original LP and replaced with splices from other takes) and instrumental solos, reportedly totaling 52 seconds over 4 separate tracks.

 In other words: if you have the Reprise suitcase or the original, hard-to-find CD reissues of FAS & ACJ and Sinatra & Company (with 7 of the 10 tracks intended for Sinatra/Jobim), hold onto them.
 This new release offers alternate material which should make it essential for any Sinatra collector.
-For those not familiar with the original tracks, I urge you: don’t hesitate to pick this up.
+For those not familiar with the original tracks, seek a used copy of the album as released, and then sample this one.
 The music remains among the best ever recorded by the Chairman in his long career.
 The arrangements are both timeless and evocative of a period of phenomenal invention in Brazilian music that is still influential.
 (American indie pop artist Josh Rouse in March released El Turista, a bossa-tinged album that owes much to Jobim.)
 The package is top-notch, with period-style cover art, Cornyn’s entertaining notes, and generally good sound courtesy of Dan Hersch’s mastering.
 The bottom line, though, is the music; the adventurous, sensitive, romantic, stunning recordings of Messrs.
 Sinatra and Jobim are essential to any serious fan’s library.
 Their re-entry into the catalog is cause for celebration.